Capacitance measurements and electrostatic calibrations in experiments measuring the Casimir force: Capacitance Measurements and the Anomaly in Electrostatic Calibrations

 where $A_1^{\rm mod}=32.804\,$pF, $A_3^{\rm mod}=-360.48\,$pF.
-At large separations above $1\,\mu$m the asymptotic behavior of $C^{\rm mod}$ is given by
+At large separations above $1\,\mu$m, the asymptotic behavior of $C^{\rm mod}$ is given by

-In Fig.~1, the solid line shows the exact dependence of $C^{\rm mod}$ on $d$ in accordance to Eq.~(\ref{eq11}), the approximate dependence at short separations in Eq.~(\ref{eq12}) is shown by the dotted line, and the asymptotic behavior at large separations (\ref{eq13}) is indicated by the dashed line (all functions are plotted with $\tilde{C}=0$).
+In Fig.~1(a), the solid line shows the exact dependence of $C^{\rm mod}$ on $d$ in accordance to (\ref{eq11}), the approximate dependence at short separations in (\ref{eq12}) is shown by the dotted line, and the large separation behavior (\ref{eq13}) is indicated by the dashed line (all functions are plotted with $\tilde{C}=0$).

-According to the authors of Refs.~\cite{11,12}, the expression (\ref{eq11}) for $C^{\rm mod}$ ``is hard to reconcile with the measurements of the capacitance versus distance that better follows the behavior expected for a surface with a single radius of curvature''.
-This claim is in contradiction with electrostatics because the electric force is connected with the capacitance in accordance with the second equality in Eq.~(\ref{eq3}).
-Keeping this in mind, it seems improbable that the data from the electric force measurements demonstrate anomalous deviations from the force scaling law given by the main contribution to Eqs.~(\ref{eq3}) and (\ref{eq5}), while the data of the capacitance measurements in the same experiment were in agreement with Eq.~(\ref{eq3}).
+According to Refs.~\refcite{15,16}, the expression (\ref{eq11}) for $C^{\rm mod}$ ``is hard to reconcile with the measurement of the capacitance versus distance that better follows the behavior expected for a surface with a single radius of curvature''.
+This claim is in contradiction with electrostatics because the electric force is connected with the derivative of a capacitance in accordance with the second equality in (\ref{eq3}).
+Keeping this in mind, it seems improbable that the data from the electric force measurements demonstrate anomalous deviations from the force scaling law given by the main contribution to Eqs.~(\ref{eq3}) and (\ref{eq5}), while the data of the capacitance measurements in the same experiment were in agreement with (\ref{eq3}).

-To resolve this puzzle, here we repeat the comparison of the experimental data for the capacitance measurements in Refs.~\cite{11} with the models of both modified and perfect spherical surface.
+To resolve this puzzle, we repeated the comparison of the experimental data for the capacitance measurements\cite{15} with the models of both modified and perfect spherical surfaces.
 We begin with the case of a modified spherical surface.
-First, we note that in Ref.~\cite{11} the data of capacitance measurements were compared not with our exact Eq.~(\ref{eq11}) but with the following approximate expression for it
+First, we note that the data of capacitance measurements were compared\cite{15} not with our exact equation (\ref{eq11}) but with the following approximate expression for it

-Another approximate expression containing an additional term of the form $\tilde{A}_2d$ was also suggested in \cite{11}.
-We do not consider it here because the graphical information in Fig.~1 of \cite{11} is related to Eq.~(\ref{eq14}).
+Another approximate expression containing an additional term of the form $\tilde{A}_2d$ was also suggested.\cite{15} We do not consider it here because the graphical information in Fig.~1 of Ref.~\refcite{15} is related to (\ref{eq14}).